Feyerabend/ABC80/emu/README.md

 There are naturally several emulators for ABC80.
 But this one may be the simplest, although barely functional.
-Built upon "tinyz80"[^tiny] it illustrates some simple concepts such as:
+Built upon "tinyz80"[^tiny] in C it illustrates some simple concepts such as:

 [^tiny]: https://github.com/kspalaiologos/tinyz80